Private Foundation - IRS Processing of Exemption Applications

 Your organization should comply with tax law requirements applicable to section 501(c)(3) tax-exempt organizations.
 See Publication 4221-PF, Compliance Guide for 501(c)(3) Private Foundations, for more information.

-If an exemption application does not contain the required information, including the user fee, the IRS may return it with a letter of explanation, and will not consider the application on its merits.
+If an exemption application does not contain the required information, including the user fee, the IRS will return it with a letter of explanation, and will not consider the application on its merits.
 Generally, if an application is returned because it is substantially incomplete, the filing date is the date the organization resubmits a complete application and the IRS accepts it for processing.

 Different application form needed